 Grade Point Average (GPA) is calculated by dividing the total amount of grade points earned by the total amount of unit hours attempted.
 Your grade point average may range from 0.0 to 4.0.
 Colleges and universities consider each student's GPA when determining qualifications for admissions.
 F-1 students must maintain at least a 2.0 GPA to maintain status.
 Universities may require at least a 2.5 GPA for admissions.

-4. How do I access my Student Center through Passport?
+4. How do I access my Student Center through Campus Solutions?

-Students receive an email with their login credentials and a link to Peralta’s Student Center (Passport).
-You will need to know your Campus ID (a number given by Peralta) or your Social Security Number and full date of birth.
+Students receive an email with their login credentials and a link to Peralta’s Campus Solutions.
+You will need your Peralta Student ID (300#####) and the temporary password.

 5. Where can I find the class schedule and college catalogs?